 - Leadership at Masters Level

-- Business Management and Development Management Competence at Undergraduate Level
+- Business Management and Developing Management Competence at Undergraduate Level

 In addition, he was an active member of a research team, providing PhD supervision and examining transfers.
 He also led an internal funding scheme and provided leadership to the University’s Research Staff Association (RSA).

-Prior to joining Bournemouth University in 2015, he contributed to the teaching of Research Methods in the Faculty of Education at Canterbury Christ Church University, as well as served as a member of the Faculty’s Ethics Committee.
+Prior to joining Bournemouth University in 2015, he contributed to the teaching of Research Methods at Canterbury Christ Church University, as well as served as a member of an Ethics Committee.

 His Research interests touch on the overarching themes of: